jameshughes89/cs102/src/site/cpp-arrays.rst

    :target: http://www.cplusplus.com/doc/tutorial/arrays/

-* Or we can assign/change the values, or even retrieve the values with indexing
+* Or we can assign/change and/or retrieve the values with indexing
 * In the below example
     * The value at index ``3`` in ``foo`` will be set to ``99``
     * The value from index ``3`` in ``foo`` (``99``) will be copied to ``x``